ry4npw/dragonrealms-dobby/README.md

 ### Future

 I have plans to make Dobby a lot more powerful, working across sessions on the same machine.
 Here are some of my ideas in no particular order:

-* support other scripting languages such as Genie, YASSE, Lich, and other interpreted languages such as JavaScript or Python.

 * timed/scheduled commands
 ```